alexwkleung/Nordrise/README.md

 1) Uses TypeScript React + Vite instead of Electron + TypeScript.

-2) It does not contain save or open functions, so you'll have to implement it yourself.
-Instead, I've added some remark/rehype plugins for a better Markdown experience out of the box.
+2) It does not contain open or save functions, so you'll have to implement it yourself.
+Instead, I've added remark/rehype and katex plugins for a better Markdown experience out of the box.

 3) The CSS is not as hack-y (and critically broken) compared to Moonrise.